scrapper/postrunner/README.md

 # PostRunner

-PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620 (FR620).
-It allows you to import the files from the device and inspect them.
-It can also update satellite orbit prediction data on the device to speed-up fix times.
+PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620 (FR620) and Fenix
+3. It allows you to import the files from the device and inspect them.
+It can also update satellite orbit prediction (EPO) data on the device to speed-up fix times.

 ## Installation